Our complete guide to the F1 Grand Prix live stream and how to watch the 2020 F1 season online and on TV.

 Anywhere else and you might want to get yourself a VPN instead.
 A VPN (Virtual Private Network) can spoof an IP address which is local to the server you’d like to access.
 That way your service provider will think that you’re in the correct country to do so and allow you to watch the F1.

 A Virtual Private Network (VPN) helps you get around this obstacle.
 A VPN creates a private connection between your device and the internet, such that the servers and services you’re accessing aren’t aware of what you’re doing.
 All the information passing back and forth is entirely encrypted.

 ExpressVPN three months free with a year-long plan

 You can get three months free when you sign up to a year-long plan, bringing VPN access to smart devices including the Amazon Fire TV Stick, laptops, TVs and both Android and iOS mobiles and tablets.
 Express also offers a 30-day money-back guarantee.View Deal

 Once you’ve made your choice, all you need to do is sign in to your VPN service through whichever device you’d like to use to watch the match.
 When prompted to select a server, you need to pick one which is based in the country whose content you’d like to access.
 Then navigate to the relevant video streaming app or website and you’re in.

 Watch Formula One live in the UK

-The Tuscan Grand Prix practice, qualifying sessions and live race are all aired to UK viewers by Sky Sports, where it is all live in HD and in 4K resolution on the company’s Ultra HD service.
+All the Grands Prix practices, qualifying sessions and live races are aired to UK viewers by Sky Sports, where it is all live in HD and in 4K resolution on the company’s Ultra HD service.
 You’ll need to receive the Sky Sports F1 channel to enjoy all the coverage.